RWS/studio-api-docs/apiconcepts/core/overview.md

 Version
 ---
-The version of the Plug-in Framework documented here is the one that was released with <Var:ProductNameWithEdition>.
+The version of the Plug-in Framework documented here is the one that was released with Var:ProductNameWithEdition.

 Main Concepts and Definitions
 ----